Yes, the sand was white, it really did squeak!

 In 1980, I flew from Melbourne to Rockhampton in Queensland.

 We called the island GKI.
+And, GKI is off the coast from Yeppoon.

 Here is a picture representation of what it was like on the island back then.
 They show some old photos of the Great Keppel Island Resort.